miralhsn/TaxTrack/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support, email support@taxtrack.com or create an issue in the repository.

 ## 🙏 Acknowledgments

 - React team for the amazing framework